oroinc/documentation/user_guide/channel_guide.rst

   "
   .. _user-guide-channel-guide-type:

-  **Channel Type**", "A drop-down which allows you to choose the channel type which is the most suitable for the channel created.
+  **Channel Type**", "A drop-down which allows you to choose the channel type most suitable for the channel created.

-  Channel types define a specific set of rules and settings that apply to the channel.
+  A channel type defines a specific set of rules and settings that apply to the channel.

-  The following channel types are available out of the box in the current version of the platform:
+  The following channel types are currently available out-of-the-box:

   - *B2B*: dedicated for managing B2B customer relations.
-Described in more details in the :ref:`B2B Channel guide <user-guide-b2b-channel>`
+Described in more detail in the :ref:`B2B Channel guide <user-guide-b2b-channel>`

   - *Magento*: designed for :term:`Magento` stores.
-Described in more details in the :ref:`Magento Channel guide <user-guide-b2b-channel>`
+Described in more detail in the :ref:`Magento Channel guide <user-guide-b2b-channel>`

   - *Custom*: any other channels, subject to specific business needs"